 - Cover pasta with boiling water and cook according to the instructions on the box.

-- Put the skillet on stove over medium high heat.
+- Put the skillet on the stove over medium-high heat.
 Add bacon/pancetta straight to the skillet.
 As it heats up, the fat will start to render, so you will not need to add more oil.

 - When the bacon starts to sizzle (after about 2-3 minutes), it is time to add minced garlic and stir.